AlexsJones/kubernetes-oauth2-proxy/README.md

 - Run squid ./deploy.sh
 - Redirect host record to new ingress

+Here is an example of how you would direct from the primary ingress into the squid proxy; the proxy then directing to your service.
 ```
 #This is an auto generated file
 kind: Ingress